-The Loyalsock Trail is the ultimate long-run goal for any distance trail runner in Pennsylvania - or the Northeast for that matter.
+The Loyalsock Trail is the ultimate long-run goal for any distance trail runner in Pennsylvania - or the Northeast, for that matter.

-Several side trails exist in Worlds End State Park if you'd like to see a particularly stunning view or waterfall, though the solidarity found on the trail is a perk that appeals to many trail runners looking a remote, backcountry adventure run.
+Several side trails exist in Worlds End State Park if you'd like to see a particularly stunning view or waterfall, though the solitude found on the trail is a perk that appeals to many trail runners looking for a remote, backcountry adventure run.
 According to the trail club, "the name Loyalsock is derived from the Native American name Lawi-Saquick, meaning "Middle Creek," because the creek now known by that name is situated between Muncy Creek and Lycoming Creek."
 The original route was even blazed with mason jar lids with a painted "LT" on them, and many of them can still be found along the 60-mile stretch.

 "Side trails are marked with yellow can lids bearing a red X," [PA Hikes](https://pahikes.com/blogs/loyalsock-trail) notes.

 In total, the 60-mile trail boasts an incredible 13,000' of elevation gain as it snakes in and out of the rocky Pennsylvania Mountains.